quantum-defence/quantum-defence/docs/milestone-3/dev-guide.md

 - The main logic of the gold is done in a goldLabel.gd.
 BuildUI's change_gold() and set_gold() functions all interact with this.
 Calling reset() is to reset all the gold of the stage.

-**Prompts and Instructions**

-- These are handled by both the prompt scene (Prompt.tscn) and script(Prompt.gd) as well as the scoping nodes in UI.
-The scoping nodes do no have their own scene and are simply part of UI.
-Thus any changing of information or scripts of scoping requires it to be done through UI.tscn.

-**Tower Inventory**

-- The tower inventory is a canvas item material which contains many control nodes for organisation.
-- There is only one instance of tower inventory and it is part of UI.
-Clicking on another tower and changing the tower displayed in tower inventory is a mere swapping of sprites in the tower inventory.
-Tower inventory has a main field known as tower_to_be_built.
-This is intended to align with the build_UI tower to be build.
-This tower to be built is the tower inspected at the current moment.

 **Items**